SiddalingeshaDS/react-minikickstarter/README.md

-# Basic To-Do App built in React
+# Mini-Kickstarter : Basic Idea Collection App built in React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 You can find the most recent version of the guide about react [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Objective
 This application was built to understand and learn about the ReactJS library.
-In this project I built the todo application with basic features to add,delete, toggle complete todo items and store the same in server.
+In this project I built a simple form application with basic features to validate form elements and store the same in server.

 ## Pre-requisites
 This project requires npm to be installed to run.